*** Savannah, Georgia – in the Historic District ***

 In 1957, singer/songwriter Bobby Helms recorded Jingle Bell Rock, which has been re-recorded by countless other artists on various pop Christmas albums: “Dancing and prancing in Jingle Bell Square/In the frosty air.”
 Savannah is a city of contrasts and combinations.
 “Dashing through the snow, in a one-horse open sleigh . . . ,” blended with temperate weather, palm trees, Spanish moss—a fitting mash-up of images for this fascinating city.

 Built in 1885, our cottage is in a quiet residential neighborhood 50 yards from Troup Square.
 The one bedroom, one bath property is single storey—no upstairs or downstairs neighbors.
-Fully renovated in 2011, it has off-street parking for one small car and ample free street parking—no meters to feed with quarters or daily parking permits required.
+Fully renovated in 2011, it has off-street parking for one small car and ample street parking.
 Within easy walking distance of restaurants (there is one within 100 yards), the Savannah riverfront, and all of the fun and fascination of pre-Civil War historic architecture, beautiful landscaping, antique shops, etc.

 - Private Deck with outdoor cafe table and chairs and 15-ft-long built-in bench for seating